Hyuain/hais-notebook/source/_posts/Memo-ChromiumBlogs.md

 ![Overview of HiddenClass in V8](https://hais-note-pics-1301462215.cos.ap-chengdu.myqcloud.com/Memo-ChromiumBlogs-OI-2.png)

-1. Any object on V8 heap points to a HiddenClass.
+1. The first field of any object on V8 heap points to a HiddenClass.
 2. The third bit field of HiddenClass stores the number of properties, and a pointer to the *descriptor array*.
 3. The *descriptor array* contains information about *named properties*, like *the name itself* and *the position* where value is stored. (there is no entry of *indexed properties* in the *descriptor array*)